 • You may appeal by submitting additional information.

-What IC Looks For (At a Glance)
+What Institute Communications Looks For

 • The site type matches the domain format (top-level vs subdomain).